Portability is one of the important features that traditional drawing tablets fail to provide an adequate solution for.

 Operating System is a big deal when we talk about drawing devices.
-The operating system determines what type off apps and software you would be using.
+The operating system determines what type off apps and software you can ring on that particular device.

 iPad OS and Android devices are great for making digital artwork, photo editing, and color-correcting tasks but they fall short when it comes to Design and 3D modeling and sculpting.

-Also, most of the standard desktop-grade drawing software has not yet made their way to Android and IOS devices.
+Also, most of the standard desktop-grade drawing software has not yet made its way to Android and IOS devices.